reicalasso/Information/README.md

 Description: A cybersecurity tool designed to identify and remove online traces of user activity.
 This project leverages OSINT techniques and automated scripts to enhance digital privacy and security.

 ## Contact
-Feel free to reach out for collaboration or game development discussions:
+Feel free to reach out for collaboration or development discussions:

 - 📧 **Email:** [Click Here](mailto:mehmethakbilen2005@gmail.com)
 - 💼 **LinkedIn:** [Mehmet Arda Hakbilen]